F64081169/NasNet_Pytorch/README.md

 # NasNet_Pytorch

-Using pre-trained nasnet model inference a photo via pytorch
+Using a pre-trained nasnet model to inference a photo via pytorch

 ## Usage